 Steps to Prevent Swallowing Objects

-When it comes to toys, try to choose ones that don’t have small detachable parts.
-That’ll help you worry less about your chid swallowing a part of the toy…and it’ll make clean-up easier!
+For small toys, try to choose ones that don’t have small detachable parts.
+That’ll help you worry less about your child swallowing a part of the toy…and it’ll make clean-up easier!

 Always keep batteries in a secure location that children cannot reach like a high shelf with a magnetic lock on it.

 Have questions about a Happiest Baby product?
 Our consultants would be happy to help!
 Connect with us at email@example.com.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.